 Figure 2a shows that normally, a business process is deployed to a process engine, which runs on the infrastructure services (OS, database, networks, etc.), where system crashes and network failures may happen.
 Our solution to recover from failures is to transform business processes into their robust counterparts, as shown in Figure 2b.
 The robust process is deployed on the unmodified infrastructure services and is recoverable from some interaction failures caused by system crashes and network failures.
 Our solution has the following properties: (1) the application protocols are not modified.
 We do not modify the message format nor message sequence, e.g., by adding message fields that are irrelevant for the application logic or adding acknowledge messages to the original message sequence.
 The service autonomy is kept in that if one party transforms the process according to our approach and the other party does not, they can still interact with each other, although without being able to recover from system crashes and network failures.
 (2) the process transformation is transparent for process designers.
-(3) the solution conforms to the process language specification.
-We use the standard process language constructs without extending the language to avoid making the robust process depend on a specific engine.
-In this paper, we illustrate our solution using WS-BPEL.
-WS-BPEL is a language for specifying business process behavior based on web services.
-As an OASIS standard, it is widely used by enterprises.
-However, other process languages may be applicable as long as they support similar workflow patterns.
+In this paper, we illustrate our solution using WS-BPEL [1].
+However, other process languages may be applicable as long as they support similar workflow patterns [2].